jbuehl/ha/README.REST.md

 ```
 The /resources/ REST resource contains a JSON representation of the HA resource that
 the service is exposing.
 It may be a single HA Resource but typically this is a
-HA Collection resource that contains a list of HA resource names.
+HA Collection resource that contains a list of HA resources.
 ```
 {"class": "Collection",
  "attrs": {"name": <resource collection name>,